 So, concluding on the key finding from Cooper's work (2019) and Cooper and Dreher (2010), it can be stated that best ideas come from the customers, and market focus should prevail throughout the entire NSD project, and on the ideation stage in particular.
 Based on the theory behind market-oriented idea generation activities (Cooper, 2019) and the VoC research (Cooper and Dreher, 2019; Gaskin, 2011; Griffin and Hauser, 1993; Katz, 2001) that is said to facilitate the success of the market-oriented idea generation, this study proposes the notion of Customer-Oriented Ideation (COI).
-COI actualizes the market-oriented idea generation activities and provides a more detailed understanding of the ideation activities that can be described as customer oriented.
+COI actualizes the market-oriented idea generation activities that can be described as customer oriented.
 In modern practice, the focus remains particularly on the customer and not market in general.
 While understanding the market is beneficial for NSD teams, it is the customers' insights that make creation of better, more innovative products possible and facilitate higher adoption levels.

 In modern practice, the focus remains particularly on the customer and not market in general.
 While understanding the market is beneficial for NSD teams, it is the customers' insights that make creation of better, more innovative products possible and facilitate further higher adoption levels.
 Therefore, COI can be defined as a practice of generating, analysing, interpreting and incorporating a wide range of customer data at the ideation stage of NSD projects.
-It is also suggested that as a continuation and logical development of the market-oriented ideation notion, market.
-Adopting market-oriented idea generation has been said to lead to superior product ideas
+It is also suggested that as a continuation and logical development of the market-oriented ideation notion, COI encompasses its key qualities therefore leading to the success of the new solutions in the market.
+Adopting market-oriented idea generation has been said to lead to superior product ideas - best ideas come from the customers and this methodology helps to project that onto the solution (Cooper, 2019).
+This article proposes that using COI improves and enhances this capacity.
+Further elaboration on NSD can be found in the Results and Discussion chapter.